moksh-mehta/reddit-political-analysis/analysis_deliverable/Analysis_ReadMe.txt

 to get a political score.
 The lesser the score was the more right the text was and the higher the score/ratio was the more left the text was.
 We trained, cross-validated and tested a linear regression model to determine the correlation between the two variables.

+Interpretation: The mean squared error we got was 3926.62 which given the scale of the political bias ratio (with the maximum political bias being approximately
-Interpretation: We got a p_value of 0.034 <= 0.05.
+550 indicating extreme bias towards left) was relatively low, indicating a reasonably high accuracy.
+We got a p_value of 0.034 <= 0.05.
 Hence, we can reject the null hypothesis.As we got a correlation slope of -1.6686 suggesting a negative  coefficient.
 However, the R^2 value was 0.0019 which is very low which calls into question how statistically significant this correlation is.

 Challenges: The issue with the low R^2 value which indicates higher unexplained variance  may be partly because the BERT based model we used had a token limit.
 As a result we had to chunk the text piece